An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Ecks to arrive in North America, and among them were:

-Eck Settlers in the 18th Century
+Eck Settlers in the United States in the 18th Century

-Eck Settlers in the 19th Century
+Eck Settlers in the United States in the 19th Century

 This page was last modified on 22 August 2013 at 08:01.